tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 + The creditor must provide the borrower with a written disclosure statement that provides the information required be disclosed.
 A disclosure statement may be part of a financing contract or an application for a consumer financing or may be an annex to the foregoing documents.
 + Sharing Information between creditors and borrowers: the creditor should provide the borrower with full and accurate information required for the financing agreement.
 The borrower and the guarantor must accurately and completely produce any information necessary in this regard.
 + Non-interest based products: Documentation required for the purchase and sale of goods shall comply with requirements of the bank’s Shariah Board.
-+ The creditor should provide customers with all documents related to the financing con -tracts, repayment schedules and borrower acknowledgement letters.
++ The creditor should provide customers with all documents related to the financing contracts, repayment schedules and borrower acknowledgement letters.
 + The creditor must register the purpose of all personal loans, and take measures to ensure such loans are used for the intended purposes.

-1. Confidentiality or Privacy of Information:
+2. Confidentiality or Privacy of Information:
 + Personal information of the borrower, guarantor or other individuals required to conclude financing contracts should be kept confidential.
 Such information may not be processed unless for evaluating the financial position of such individuals and their capability to fulfill the agreed-upon finance.

 18

 + Saudi Credit Bureau (SIMAH) operates a central database for the purpose of registering and recording the credit data of borrowers and guarantors.
 All banks must refer to the database before carrying out any commitment to the borrower or guarantor.
 Further, the personal data obtained may only be used for evaluating the financial position of the borrower and guarantor and their capability for payment.

-1) Necessary Content of Financing Contracts or Guarantee Agreements:
+3) Necessary Content of Financing Contracts or Guarantee Agreements:

 + Names of the parties to the financing contract, i.e. the creditor, borrower, and guarantor.
 + APR of charge and the term cost or profit calculated and specified at the time of concluding the financing contract.
 The actual borrowing cost and the comparability should be indicated.
 APR must include all mandatory charges or costs under a consumer financing as shown in the relevant advertising notices or materials.
-+ The financing contract must stipulate the use of the declining balance method in distrib -uting the term cost over the maturity period, which means that the term cost is allocated pro-rata to installments based on the remaining balance of the amount of financing at the beginning of the period for which an installment is due.
++ The financing contract must stipulate the use of the declining balance method in distributing the term cost over the maturity period, which means that the term cost is allocated pro-rata to installments based on the remaining balance of the amount of financing at the beginning of the period for which an installment is due.
 + All fees, costs and administrative services charges to be recovered from the borrower by the creditor must not exceed the equivalent of (1%) of the amount of financing or SAR 5,000 (five thousand Saudi Riyals), whichever is lower, in addition to calculating VAT on the fee amount.
 + Statement of account in the form of repayment schedule if the financing contract involves capital amortization, in addition to outstanding payments, timeframes and repayment-related terms.
 + A statement indicating the periods and conditions for repaying the borrowing costs or profit and the recurring and non-recurring fees associated with it if there are special fees, commissions or profit to be paid without amortizing the capital.